hslu-ige-laes/lcm/docs/docs/installation/installR.md

 ---
 layout: default
-title: Install R
+title: Install R locally
-nav_order: 2
+nav_order: 02
 parent: Installation
 ---

+# Install R
+## R Portable
+No installation required.

+## Intall R locally
 If "R Portable" is not suitable for you, R and R Studio can be installed as follows.

 R is maintained by an international team of developers who make the language available through the web page of [The Comprehensive R Archive Network](http://cran.r-project.org/).